SUDHEESHNA17/Expense-Tracker/README.md

 # Expense-Tracker App
-Expense Tracker is a web-based application for tracking and managing personal expenses
+Expense Tracker is a web-based application for tracking and managing personal expenses.This project allows users to categorize their expenses,view total expenses by category, and clear all recorded expenses.
 # Features
 .Add expenses to different categories
 .View total expenses by category